 PROPOSITION 3.5.1.
 Up to homeomorphism, there are seven connected minimal 6-point spaces X, and none of them are weakly contractible.
-One is the six point two sphere \mathbb{S}^2S^0 , two are $\mathbb{S}D_4$ and its opposite.
+One is the six point two sphere $\mathbb{S}^2 S^0$, two are $\mathbb{S}D_4$ and its opposite.
 The remaining four have three maximal and three minimal points.

 PROOF.
 We must have at least two minimal and at least two maximal points.
 Indeed, if we have just one intermediate point y, any point greater or less than it is upbeat or downbeat.
-If we have two intermediate points, they cannot be comparable without again contradicting minimality, and if they are incomparable we arrive by minimality at \mathbb{S}^2S^0 , which is homeomorphic to its opposite.
+If we have two intermediate points, they cannot be comparable without again contradicting minimality, and if they are incomparable we arrive by minimality at $\mathbb{S}^2 S^0$, which is homeomorphic to its opposite.
 The only remaining cases have all points either minimal or maximal.
 By the minimality of X, each minimal point must be less than at least two maximal points and each maximal point must be greater than at least two minimal points.
 There is only one example with two minimal points, and its opposite is the only example with four minimal points.
 We are left with the case when there are three minimal and three maximal points.
 Here each minimal point must be less than at least two maximal points and zero, one, two, or all three of them can be less than all three maximal points.
-In all four cases, the resulting space is homeomorphic to its opposite. \square that are homotopy equivalent to the wedge (or 1-point union) of one, two, three, or four circles.
+In all four cases, the resulting space is homeomorphic to its opposite.

-Remark 3.5.2.
-In the next chapter we will define polytopes $|\mathcal{K}(X)|$ associated to finite spaces.
-The polytope assigned to \mathbb{S}^2S^0 is homeomorphic to S^2 .
-The polytopes assigned to the remaining connected minimal 6-point spaces are graphs
+REMARK 3.5.2.
+In the next chapter we will define polytopes $|\mathscr{K}(X)|$ associated to finite spaces.
+The polytope assigned to $\mathbb{S}^2 S^0$ is homeomorphic to S^2 .
+The polytopes assigned to the remaining connected minimal 6-point spaces are graphs that are homotopy equivalent to the wedge (or 1-point union) of one, two, three, or four circles.

-The height h(X) of a poset X is the maximal length h of a chain $x_1 < \cdots < x_h$ in X. It is one more than the dimension d(X) of the space $|\mathcal{K}(X)|$.
+The height h(X) of a poset X is the maximal length h of a chain $x_1 < \cdots < x_h$ in X. It is one more than the dimension d(X) of the space $|\mathscr{K}(X)|$.
 In the analysis just given, we noticed that if X has six elements then h(X) is 2 or 3.
 Barmak and Minian [6] observed the following related inequality.